chiggum/dibo/README.md

 - Parallelize or improve time complexity of make_wav.
 [Done]
 - Mapping from an arbitrary-length array of integers to another fixed-length array of fixed-integers.
 - Make video of fractal music.
 [Done]
+- Automatically generate a cmap that can best represent the icons/quilts.